Time reversal symmetry breaking and odd viscosity in active fluids: Green-Kubo and NEMD results

-respectively.
-In particular, $\mu$ and $\nu$ can also be regarded as the effective translation and spin temperatures in the steady state.
+respectively, where $A$ is the area of the system.
+In particular, $\mu$ and $\nu$ can be regarded as measuring the effective translation and spin temperatures in the steady state.
 For equilibrium systems, equipartition implies $\mu=\nu$ and $\pi=\tau=0$.
-Lastly, the above Green-Kubo relations show that two of the transport coefficients $\lambda_3$ and $\gamma_2$ are related by $2\lambda_3 = \gamma_2(\nu-\tau)/\mu$.
-Note that the stress tensor in \eqref{eq:stress-correlator} is defined as a spatial average, as in the following section, unlike the velocity and spin fields in \eqref{eq:velocity-velocity}-\eqref{eq:nu}.
+Lastly, the above Green-Kubo relations show that two of the transport coefficients, $\lambda_3$ and $\gamma_2$, are related by $2\lambda_3 = \gamma_2(\nu-\tau)/\mu$.

 For the chiral active dumbbell fluid, the situation is further simplified.
-As we will show in the following sections, the absence of alignment interactions between dumbbells results in $\gamma_1 = \gamma_2 = 0$, effectively decoupling the velocity from the spin field and also setting $\lambda_3 = 0$.
+As we will show in the following sections the absence of alignment interactions, \textit{i.e.} torque interactions acting at a distance between misaligned dumbbells, results in $\gamma_1 = \gamma_2 = 0$, effectively decoupling the velocity from the spin field and also setting $\lambda_3 = 0$.
 Moreover, symmetry and objectivity of the stress tensor sets two more of the viscosity coefficients to zero, leaving